 My training and personal interest have focused on early childhood development, parenting and the family constellation.
 Through this foundation I have found that it provides a broad understanding for any population I have had the opportunity to work with.
 My passion lies in working with parents to appreciate the magic of their child’s development and gain understanding and insight about themselves to parent with more graceful intention, creating their own vision for themselves in this endeavor.

 I have long term experience working with acute mental illness, including eating disorders, self harming behaviors, faith/existential crisis, medical illness and aiding professionals to unlock their creative process to move forward in their careers and personal lives.
 I am also invested in research and evidenced-based practice based on that research.
-I also been involved in research examining communication in the mother-infant dyad in the Fogel Lab in the Developmental Psychology department at the University of Utah under Dr. Alan Fogel.
+I have also been involved in research examining communication in the mother-infant dyad in the Fogel Lab in the Developmental Psychology department at the University of Utah under Dr. Alan Fogel.